memomsft/fabric-snowflake/snowflake-mirroring/00-permissions.md

 ## 🏗 Warehouse Considerations

-You can use any warehouse with USAGE granted to the role.
-Default `COMPUTE_WH` is fine For labs or demos, an X-SMALL warehouse is recommended.
+You can use any warehouse with `USAGE` granted to the role.
+Default `COMPUTE_WH` is fine.
+For labs or demos, an `X-SMALL` warehouse is recommended.

 **Best Practice for Production:**
 Use a dedicated warehouse for Fabric mirroring.